Comic Browser:

 Hawkeye

-(Clint Barton)
+(Clinton Barton)

-Plus: Brothers Grimm, Crossfire, Death Throws, Mad Dog (Robert Baxter), Mordecai P. Boggs, Razor-Fist, Trick Shot (Buck Chisholm).
+Plus: Brothers Grimm, Crossfire, Death Throws, Mad-Dog (Robert Baxter), Mordecai P. Boggs, Razor-Fist, Trick Shot (Buck Chisholm).